skilled-reflection/skilled-reflection.github.io/book/c04-gdn-self.md

 ## Lesson: Food vs Cake
+Often you will define
-In your life,
+experiences by your
-you have many experiences
-that seem separate,
-and often what makes it so
-is how the experience
-relates to your priorities
+priorities
 and immediate desires.

-So, some experiences
-you know you will have
-can be dreaded,
-while others dreamed of.
+Experiences out of line with
+your desires are dreaded,
+and those in line with them
+are eagerly anticipated.

-For example, a full time college student often comes to dread midterms and dream of spring break.
+For example, a college student dreads midterms and anticipates spring break.

-Each are about one week long
+Each are about one week long,
-with a clear end,
-and both are part of a student's life.

-The problem is that
-these anticipations
+yet the feeling of time passing and the motivation to engage with challenges are very different.
-can create avoidable
+Anticipations can create
-disappointment.

-This is an exercise
+disappointment, so
+reduce speculation,
-to reduce simplistic speculation and its harmful effects on your behavior and perception.
+especially its harmful effects on you.

-If you like your life,
-do more of what you like
+Do more of what you like
 when you most need it,
-try to appreciate what you dread, and all the imperfections.
+try to appreciate what you dread, as it is, including the suffering.

 **Task 1.
 4m, 50w.**